geotrip/AtollIslandsInGEE/README.md

   .clip(roi)
 ```

 To visualise the result, we need to add the composite to the map as a layer.
 This is done using the Map.addLayer() function.
-This function takes an image, an object containing visualization parameters (such as which bands to use, gamma and strectch etc.) and optionally a label and a flag to automatically turn the layer on of off.
+This function takes an image, an object containing visualization parameters (such as which bands to use, gamma and strectch etc.) and optionally a label and a flag to automatically turn the layer on of off (this can be useful if you have many layers, but only want GEE to process the one you are interested in at the time).

 ```javascript
 Map.addLayer(t2median, ls8viz, '{bands: 'B4,B3,B2', gamma: 2}', true);